 The mother of Sarah Lawson, the severely depressed 22-year-old

-killed by her father, claimed her daughter was ‘absolutely
+killed by her father, has told Community Care her daughter

 “[Sarah] had one in particular she got on well with and looked

 forward to visiting and was benefiting, but she got promoted,” said

 Lawson.
 “Sarah couldn’t relate to the replacement and she

 “I would assume there would have been a second choice if you

 don’t relate to Miss x or y, but it was like: ‘you

 don’t find this helpful, so let’s leave it at that,’”